-Meditation affords me the opportunity to be more directly in touch with my “vibe.”
+Meditation allows me to be more directly in touch with my “vibe.”
 The energy or emotional mood that I’m expressing at any given moment is controllable.
 The first step is to be aware of it.
-It’s easier to recognize when we are “in a state” or are feeling “terribly moody.”
+It’s easier to recognize when we are “in a state” or feel “terribly moody.”
 Others will typically let us know.
 But when we’re somewhat more in control and even keel, what then?
-This is where we live the majority of life and this is where our “vibe” counts the most.
+This is where we live the majority of life, and this is where our “vibe” counts the most.

 I close my eyes and assume a meditative mind.
-My intention is to hear and feel my spiritual connection.
-To connect, spiritually, to love, to gentleness, and with the ultimate source of power.
+I intend to hear and feel my spiritual connection.
+To connect spiritually, to love, to gentleness, and with the ultimate source of power.
 Spirituality, like life, is powerful and pervasive.
 We cannot control either, nor should we try.
 But we can control our “vibe through a spiritual meditation.”